camunda/camunda-docs-manual/content/update/patch-level.md

 2. re-package the application,
 3. deploy the new version of the application.

-## Standalone Webapplication Distribution
+# Standalone Webapplication Distribution

 In case you installed the [Standalone Webapplication Distribution]({{< relref "user-guide/introduction/downloading-camunda.md#download-the-runtime" >}}) you need to

 1. undeploy the previous version of the webapplication,
 2. deploy the new version of the webapplication.

-# Multiple Patch Level Versions
+# Applying multiple Patches at once

-It is possible to upgrade the Camunda BPM platform over multiple patch level versions at once (e.g., from 7.1.0 to 7.1.4).
+It is possible to apply multiple patches in one go (e.g., updateing from `7.1.0` to `7.1.4`).